View More Images

 The Onsen Gastronomy: Snowy Aizu tour is a fully-guided tour suitable for moderately active people who can walk comfortably for up to three hours a day.
 The route is mainly on snow-covered trails in gently rolling countryside.
 Please read more on Tour Levels here.

 A five-day, four-night tour starting in Aizu-Wakamatsu and finishing at Inawashiro Station near Urabandai.
 Accommodation is in modern Japanese inns with onsen thermal hot spring baths.
+Please read more on accommodation here.
 The small intimate nature of the tour makes the maximum group size 12 people.
 We have no minimum size.
 If we accept a booking we guarantee to run the tour.

-On an Onsen Gastronomy tour, in the company of an expert Walk Japan tour leader, we are immersed in the Japanese way of bathing; stay each evening in delightful Japanese inns, almost always with their own onsen; and enjoy sumptuous meals that satisfy both the eye and the stomach.
+On an Onsen Gastronomy tour, in the company of an expert Walk Japan tour leader, we are immersed in the Japanese way of bathing; stay each evening in pleasant accommodations including some top hotels in the area, almost always with their own onsen; and enjoy sumptuous meals that satisfy both the eye and the stomach.
 Our light guided strolling allows us to thoroughly enjoy the beautiful countryside we visit and also aids digestion of the gourmet meals, delicious titbits, sakes and other drinks included in the tour.

 In flavour, quality of ingredients, range of dishes, health benefits, and sheer artistry of presentation, Japanese cuisine counts amongst the world’s best.
 Japan’s gastronomic offerings are an appetising and convivial element of all our tours, but in the Onsen Gastronomy series of tours we take this feature to a higher level for a celebration of the quintessential Japanese art of dining.